Swoop Says background image

 Travel insurance

-Whilst travel insurance is no longer an official requirement of the Chilean government when entering Chile (official source), all international travellers are strongly recommended by the Chilean authorities to have medical insurance which covers any expenses relating to Covid-19.
+Whilst travel insurance with specific coverage for Covid-19 is no longer an official requirement of the Chilean government when entering Chile (official source), all international travellers are strongly recommended by the Chilean authorities to have medical insurance that covers any expenses relating to this.

-Bear in mind that Chile has previously had a requirement for a fixed level of medical insurance for Covid-19, so although they have currently dropped this requirement, we are conscious that it could be brought back if the situation changes.
+Bear in mind that Chile has previously required a fixed level of medical insurance for Covid-19, so although they have currently dropped this requirement, we are conscious that it could be brought back if the situation changes.

-Here at Swoop, we require all customers to have adequate insurance and your Patagonia operator(s) will also have their own requirements with which you need to comply.
+Here at Swoop, we require all customers to have adequate insurance and your Patagonia operator(s) will also have requirements you need to comply with.
 Finally, we recommend that you carry a printout of your policy (and possibly a spare copy in case you lose one).

 Swoop says